roles-ansible/check-ansible-debian-bullseye-action/README.md

 <br>

 ## License
-The Dockerfile and associated scripts and documentation in this project are released under the [MIT](license).
+The Dockerfile and associated scripts and documentation in this project are released under the [MIT](LICENSE).

 ## Credits
 The initial GitHub action has been created by [Stefan Stölzle](/stoe) at [stoe/actions](https://github.com/stoe/actions).
+It was used by ansible for lint checks. at [github.com/ansible](https://github.com/ansible/ansible-lint-action.git) And modified from L3D to check ansible roles.